-This table does not apply to beneficiaries of a deceased IRA owner, nor to an IRA owner with a spousal beneficiary greater than 10 years younger than the IRA owner.
-Other exceptions to the general rule do exist.
+This table does not apply to: (i) IRA owners who turned age 70 1⁄2 by 12/31/19, (ii) beneficiaries of a deceased IRA owner, or (iii) to an IRA owner with a spousal beneficiary greater than 10 years younger than the IRA owner.
+There are also other exceptions to the general rule (such as 401k retirement accounts).